University of Milan: Tannin and its Efficacy Against Bacteria

 In the case of the Gram-negative bacteria, the action of the tannin was slower, but equally effective.

 Unlike the vegetable tanned leather, the bacteria on the sample of synthetic material actually increased after 6 hours.

 If you want more information and details on the results of the experiment for each sample, click on the button and go to the dedicated page.

 Overview of the Experiment

-The experiment shows that tannins play a key-role in decreasing bacterial population, a skill further enhanced by the absorption capacity of the vegetable tanned leather.
+The experiment shows that tannins counteract the bacterial proliferation, by fostering the absorption capacity of the vegetable tanned leather.